aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/symbology-and-format/fetching-recognizing-barcode/_index.md

 ### How can I handle errors during barcode recognition?
 Exception handling is crucial.
 Make sure to implement robust error handling to address any unforeseen issues during barcode recognition.

-### Is Aspose.BarCode suitable for large-scale applications?
+### Is Aspose.BarCode suitable for large‑scale applications?
-Yes, Aspose.BarCode is designed to handle large-scale applications, providing high performance and reliability.
+Yes, Aspose.BarCode is designed to handle large‑scale applications, providing high performance and reliability.

 ### Are temporary licenses available for testing purposes?
 Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/) for testing and evaluation purposes.

+## Additional Frequently Asked Questions

+**Q: What other symbologies can I decode with the same code?**
+A: Simply change the `DecodeType` enum (e.g., `DecodeType.QR`, `DecodeType.CODE_128`) to read other supported barcode types.

+**Q: Can I read barcodes directly from a `ResultSet` without writing to a file?**
+A: Yes, you can pass an `InputStream` or a `byte[]` to the `BarCodeReader` constructor to avoid intermediate files.

+**Q: How do I improve recognition speed for thousands of records?**
+A: Reuse a single `BarCodeReader` instance, batch process images, and consider disabling unnecessary symbology checks.

+**Q: Is there a way to read multiple barcodes from the same image?**
+A: The `readBarCodes()` method returns all detected barcodes in the provided image, so you can iterate over the results as shown.

+---

+**Last Updated:** 2025-12-25
+**Tested With:** Aspose.BarCode for Java 24.11
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}